kush-jain/redis-python/README.md

 ### Replication

-Handshake for master-slave replication is WIP.
+Handshake for master-slave replication is in place.
 It does not actually replicate - only handshake is being done for now

 ## References and Help